nithinK-142/react-auth/README.md

-# React Auth App
+# React Auth

-Google Authentication using Firebase.
+Google and GitHub Authentication using Firebase.